360modder/psburn/README.md

   </a>
 </p>

-psburn is cross platform tool to compile dynamic powershell scripts into platform specific executables by encapsulating it inside a python or c# program.
+psburn is tool to package powershell scripts into executables by encapsulating it inside a python or c# program.

 Vist psburn's [website](https://360modder.github.io/psburn/) for more details.